 Clearpool Model Forest

 In October 2011, the Council and Green Chimneys, officially announced the designation of the Clearpool Model Forest at the Clearpool Education Center campus in Carmel, Putnam County.
-The fourth Model Forest site to be established in and around the New York City Water Supply Watershed region, Clearpool represents 264 acres of privately-owned forestland set aside to support environmental education and forest stewardship of the Croton Watershed, making it the second largest of the four outdoor classrooms.
+The fourth Model Forest site to be established in and around the New York City Water Supply System, Clearpool represents 264 acres of privately-owned forestland set aside to support environmental education and forest stewardship of the Catskills/Delaware Watersheds, making it the second largest of the four outdoor classrooms.

 The key concepts that create the foundation of the Model Forest educational experience are water quality, biodiversity, forest ecosystems and human interaction with the natural landscape.
-As an established environmental education facility and vibrant forest set on 350 acres, Clearpool Education Center offers a spectacular venue for stakeholders and community members to learn about the issues that confront forests within the Croton Watershed.
+As an established environmental education facility and vibrant forest set on 350 acres, Clearpool Education Center offers a spectacular venue for stakeholders and community members to learn about the issues that confront forests within the East of Hudson region of the NYC Water Supply System.
 For over 100 years, Clearpool has offered countless ecological resources and extensive wildlife for exploration and discovery.
 Its protected woodlands include over five miles of forest trails, a pond, lake, marsh, wetland, and an extensive stream system, all of which provide multiple habitats for a diverse population of plants, birds, and animals.

 In early 2011, the Clearpool Model Forest Steering Committee guided the site planning process, the development of a forest management plan, and educational programming to be offered.
 The Committee is comprised of key representatives from Green Chimneys and Clearpool Education Center, Town of Kent officials, Putnam County Cornell Cooperative Extension, local environmentalists, foresters, educators, Quality Deer Management Association representatives, and the NYC Department of Environmental Protection (DEP).
 The group reports to the board of Green Chimneys and has been responsible for making all recommendations and final decisions on proposed projects within the model forest.